Scri3/BookShop_Crawler/README.md

 # BookShop Crawler
-Crawling books data (Title, Author and Price) from bookshop.org website and scheduling this task.
+Crawling most recent books data (Title, Author and Price) from bookshop.org website and scheduling this task.